sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-sql-model/data-warehouse-cloud-sql-model.md

 ---

 ## Prerequisites
-- You have your SAP Data Warehouse Cloud tenant or you have signed up for a [trial account] (https://www.sap.com/products/data-warehouse-cloud/trial.html)
+- You have your SAP Data Warehouse Cloud tenant or you have signed up for a [trial account](https://www.sap.com/products/data-warehouse-cloud/trial.html).
 - You have imported data into your Space.